The Society's core aim is

-The Till Valley in north Northumberland, UK, is rich in history and archaeological sites.
-It is also an attractive and varied landscape.
+The Till Valley and the eastern Borders are rich in history and archaeological sites, set in attractive and varied landscapes.
 The River Till rises high up in the Cheviot Hills and is named the River Breamish in its upper reaches, becoming the River Till at Bewick Mill.
 It is a major tributary of the River Tweed and, unlike other tributaries, its course lies entirely in England.
 It is a long river, perhaps 40 miles, although it is difficult to be precise because of its many twists and turns before it finally flows into the River Tweed at Tillmouth.

 All photos on this and other pages © TillVAS or members who have given permission.

 The counter below shows the number of visitors to the website since October 2013:-